tomaszkingukrol/async-data-flow/README.md

     await dataflow(endpoint=endpoint)

 Initial arguments are passed to first element in DataFlow.
 All functions used in DataFlow must use only POSITIONAL_OR_KEYWORD arguments.
 Returned values from functions must be a dictionary which is unpacked as keyword arguments passing to next element in DataFlow.
-Next element check if can pass all arguments to own function, if can execute this function, if not pass arguments to next element.
+Next element check if can pass all arguments to own function, if yes execute this function, if not pass arguments to next element.
 This process continues until the end of DataFlow package.
 Package return dictionary from last executed function.

 ### args_mapper